Luay-Abdulraheem/mule-snow-sfdc-migration/README.md

 # Considerations <a name="considerations"/>

-1. **Migrated Cases in SalesForce:** For now, the migrated cases Subject field will be set as 'SFDC_MIGRATION_' + ServiceNow Incident Number.
+**Important note about migrated Cases in SalesForce:** For now, the migrated cases Subject field will be set as 'SFDC_MIGRATION_' + ServiceNow Incident Number.
 This will be used to check if the incident has been migrated to Salesforce or not.
 Make sure that the migrated case Subject field does not change after migration, or the incident will be migrated again.

 ## Salesforce Considerations <a name="salesforceconsiderations"/>